asier147/Proyecto-ReSag/README.md

 6- Python code for statistical analysis.

+7- Python code to calculate the correlation matrix between bands and indices from Sentinel-2.

-7- Python code for estimating optimal hyperparameters for the Random Forest supervised classifier.
+8- Python code for estimating optimal hyperparameters for the Random Forest supervised classifier.

-8- Python code for implementing the Random Forest supervised classifier.
+9- Python code for implementing the Random Forest supervised classifier.